 Lattice LightSheet employs a sophisticated multi-step process to create a light sheet consisting of a parallel linear array of coherently interfering Bessel beams.
 The resulting light sheet is exceptionally thin and flat with unequaled optical sectioning and essentially no out-of-focus light.

-Selective plane illumination (SPIM) uses a thin sheet of light to illuminate only the plane of interest, reducing phototoxicity by drastically cutting total light dose and allowing for prolonged specimen imaging.
+Selective plane illumination (SPIM) uses a thin sheet of light to illuminate only the plane of interest, reducing phototoxicity by drastically cutting total light dose and allowing for prolonged specimen imaging over a wide range of sample sizes.

 Dual inverted selective plane illumination (diSPIM) employs two orthogonal objectives positioned at 45° above the specimen plane.
 By alternating between the objectives for imaging and excitation, diSPIM captures two volumes that may be fused and deconvolved to achieve isotropic resolution.